 Sign In

-The statement can be proven by using an indirect proof.
-Assume that the shortest distance from a point P to a line l is not the length of the perpendicular segment connecting the point to the line.
-Now suppose that PB is the shortest segment between point P and line l.
+The distance from a point to a line is determined by the length of the perpendicular segment connecting the point to the line.
+This perpendicular segment is the shortest distance between the point and the line.
+For example, the distance between point P and line l is represented by segment PA.

 By the Perpendicular Postulate, there is a segment from P that is perpendicular to l.
 Let that segment be PA.